lempartmar/Other_Programming_Activities/README.md

 ## C# Exercises

-Palindrome - check if characters of a given string can be rearranged to form a palindrome [Palindrome solution](Palindrome) FizzBuzz Exercise - [FizzBuzz](Numbers0to100)
+Palindrome - check if characters of a given string can be rearranged to form a palindrome [Palindrome solution](Palindrome) <br />
+FizzBuzz Exercise - [FizzBuzz](Numbers0to100)